chrthomsen/pygrametl/docs/examples/facttable.rst

 a temporary file instead of keeping them in memory, allowing for batched insertions to be limited by disk space instead of memory.
-This however prevents database lookups to be performed consistently without reading the temporary file store on disk as well, so the methods :meth:`BulkFactTable.lookup` and :meth:`BulkFactTable.ensure` are not available.
+This however prevents database lookups to be performed consistently without reading the temporary file store on disk as well, so the methods :meth:`.BulkFactTable.lookup` and :meth:`.BulkFactTable.ensure` are not available.
 Like the other table classes, the method :meth:`.ConnectionWrapper.commit` must be called to ensure that the remaining set of facts are inserted into the fact table, and that the transaction is committed.
 Multiple additional parameters are added to the class